chriskpeterson/vuepress2/docs/case-studies/admin-guide-redesign.md

 This structure did not lend itself to being an administrator guide.
 It looked more like a parameter reference guide.

+## Proposal

+I proposed the idea to management that we rewrite the guide to be task-based.
+When I brought this idea to my manager, she indicated that they'd try to create a task-based guide a few times previously.
+She was ready to see it completed, so she gave an adamant approval.
+With the project approved, I created a presentation and some initial concepts on how the topics and document would be structured.

-## Process
+## Project

-I proposed this project to management and the team detailing the requirements in a presentation and documentation plan.
-Customers want the information they need to be quick to find and easy to follow.
-I soon found out this is something the team has tried to complete in the past, but they didn't get very far in the process.

-Once the project kicked off, we met with the program manager and SMEs, reviewed our community forums, and researched competitors' administrator guides.
+With the team in agreement we should convert the guide, my peers on the voice team each took a role in the project's success.
+We kicked off the project by meeting with the program manager and SMEs.
+We reviewed our community forums and researched competitors' administrator guides.

 I worked on a new task template, including the structure of the parameters referenced in the topics.
 I brought template ideas to our biweekly IA meetings where we decided on a final structure.
 Once agreed upon, I constructed the template in our CCMS.

-Another coworker took on the project management role because this project was for voice guides, and I was working on video products.
-I took on a supporting role.
-The voice products writing team banded together and worked on the topics.
-Rewriting the topics required that the writers gain a better understanding of the features, which often resulted in SME consultations.
+Another coworker took on the project management role.
+At the time, I had moved to write for video products, and this project was for the voice product administrator guide.
+In my supporting role, I worked with the team to rewrite the topics.
+Rewriting the content provided additional clarity into how difficult it must be for customers to follow the guide.
+In most cases, we had to consult with SMEs to detangle the content.

-After six months of hard work, outside of program work, the first two guides were complete.
+After six months of hard work, outside of our program work, the first two guides were complete.

-## Solution

-The team delivered a reworked administrator guide using task-based instructions to better guide customers in using parameters and achieving their goals.

 ### Example from the new guide: